-The Gwrando programme was created as part of the United Nations Decade of Indigenous Languages and to allow artists to listen and learn from the many endangered indigenous languages of the world.
+The Gwrando programme was created as part of the United Nations Decade of Indigenous Languages and to allow artists to listen and learn from the many endangered Indigenous languages of the world.
 Here is Iola Ynyr talking about their project and journey so far.

 Coflaid's original intention was to aim to listen to Canadian indigenous communities about their experience of addiction.
 As an alcoholic in recovery, I understand the element of shame and taboo that comes with admitting alcohol addiction and even more so with minority culture.